Recommended by Dr. Eddie Moore, Jr.

 Select Visiting Speaker Resources

-Below is a selection of displays and resources we've gathered for some of the recent campus speakers.
+Below is a selection of displays and resources we've gathered for select speakers who have visited campus and spoke on topics of diversity.
+Please contact us with any suggested additions.

 Select Library Databases